-Laser Diode Driver Technology
+Laser Diode Driver Technology and Products

-Laser diode controllers or drivers are uniquely designed to drive a laser diode by providing a current instead of a voltage to the laser diode.
+Laser diode controllers or drivers are specifically designed to drive a laser diode by providing a current instead of a voltage to the laser diode.
 They typically have a “soft start” to avoid damaging the laser diode while being powered on or off, transient protection, as well as a high modulation bandwidth – often 150 kHz or more – Laser diode drivers are sometimes also referred to as current drivers, current controllers or laser diode controllers and the names are used almost interchangeably.
 All laser diodes, also called diode lasers or semiconductor lasers, require a laser diode driver to operate.

 Laser diode drivers are available with various features.
 In addition to bandwidths, features include integrated temperature controller boards, thermal protection, requirements for a suitable power supply unit, efficiency, heat sinking requirements, as well as dimensions or form factor.
 Refer to our laser diode drivers product family page to review products with these and other features or options.